cdapio/cdap/docs/courses/source/exercises/e01_reactor_sdk.rst

 In this exercise, you will:

 - Download and install the SDK
-- Learn Basic Continuuity Reactor operations: Start and Stop
+- Learn basic Continuuity Reactor operations: Start and Stop
-- Run the Quickstart tour
+- Run the Quick Start tour

 ----